The Church of Jesus Christ of Latter-day Saints in Vanuatu

 The Church of Jesus Christ of Latter-day Saints in Vanuatu refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Vanuatu.
-As of 2024, there were 12,820 members in 40 congregations, making it the third largest body of LDS Church members in Melanesia behind Papua New Guinea and Fiji.
-Vanuatu has the most LDS Church members per capita in Melanesia, and the sixth most members per capita of any country in the world, behind Tonga, Samoa, Kiribati, the Marshall Islands, and the Federated States of Micronesia.
+As of year-end 2025, there were 14,042 members in 43 congregations, making it the third largest body of LDS Church members in Melanesia behind Papua New Guinea and Fiji.
+Vanuatu has the most LDS Church members per capita in Melanesia.